Photon-number moments and cumulants of Gaussian states: Graph representation of photon-number moments

 \section{Graph representation of photon-number moments}

 Up to this point we have not explicitly used the block structure of the adjacency matrices needed to obtain moments.
 Note that these matrices are obtained from quantum covariance matrices that need to satisfy the uncertainty relation (cf. Appendix~\ref{app:quadratures}).
 Indeed, these matrices cannot be completely arbitrary since their Hafnians need to be non-negative as they correspond to moments of a distribution with support over the non-negative integers.
 In order to facilitate the visualisation of the photon-number moments of Eq.~\eqref{eq:moments_general}, we introduce the graph representation illustrated on Fig.~\ref{fig:graph_legend}.
 Without loss of generality, we will from now on work with $\A$ and $\z$ instead of $\A_{\js\oplus \js}$ and $\z_{\js\oplus \js}$.
-Equivalently, we assume that $p_i=1\,\forall\,i\,\in\,\{1,\dots,\ell\}$.
-The general case for which $\ps$ allows for null values can be reduced to this simpler case by removing from the adjacency matrix the rows and columns for which $p_i=0$.
+Equivalently, we assume that $r_i=1\,\forall\,i\,\in\,\{1,\dots,\ell\}$.
+The general case for which $\bm{r}$ allows for null values can be reduced to this simpler case by removing from the adjacency matrix the rows and columns for which $r_i=0$.
+The cases for which $r_i>1$ can still be handled by taking higher-order derivatives in Eq.~\eqref{eq:MM} but are no longer homogeneous polynomials in the entries of $\M$ and $\N$ making a graph theoretic interpretation more complicated.

 The graph representing the Gaussian state is made of two rows of $\ell$ vertices numbered from $1$ to $2\ell$.
 The top row contains the vertices $\{1,2,\ldots,\ell\}$, while the bottom row contains the vertices $\{\ell+1,\ell+2,\ldots,2\ell\}$.
 Every vertex represents a matrix index while edges represent elements of $\fdiag\left(\A,\zb^*\right)$.
 For example, an edge between vertices $1$ and $7$ refers to matrix element $A_{17}$, while a loop on vertex $5$ refers to the fifth element of the conjugated vector of means $\zb^*$.
 Given the block form of the adjacency matrix in Eq.~\eqref{eq:A}, every edge on this graph can be directly expressed in terms of phase-sensitive and phase-insensitive matrix elements.
 An edge connecting two vertices in the bottom row is associated with an element of the phase-sensitive matrix $\M$ while an edge connecting vertices on the top row is associated with $\M^*$.
 The edges connecting vertices in opposite rows crossing from left to right are associated with the phase-insensitive matrix $\N$ while the edges crossing right to left are linked to elements of $\N^*$.
 Finally, note that loops in the bottom (top) row correspond to (conjugated) displacements $\bar{\bm{\alpha}}\,(\bar{\bm{\alpha}}^*)$.